Sometimes, Sweet’s syndrome can occur in an unusual form. This is called a disease variant.

 Can histiocytoid Sweet’s syndrome be confused with other conditions?

-Yes.
-Histiocytoid Sweet’s syndrome can be confused with the condition leukaemia cutis or inflammatory skin conditions that show lots of histiocytes in the tissues (Macarini et al, 2016; Requena et al, 2005).
+Yes, histiocytoid Sweet’s syndrome can be confused with the conditions leukaemia cutis and Kikuchi-Fujoimoto disease (histiocytic necrotizing lymphadenitis), or other skin conditions that show histiocytes or histiocyte-like cells in the tissues (Macarini et al, 2016; Requena et al, 2005; Yeom et al, 2017).

 Due to histiocytoid Sweet’s syndrome association with cancer and blood disorders, it is recommended that:

 - A complete haematological assessment be given at diagnosis (Ghoufi et al, 2016).